-Scatter radiation occurs as a result of the targeted beam striking objects, such as the patient’s body, and reflecting a more harmful secondary radiation in all directions.
-One method of reducing the medical staff’s exposure to this harmful scatter radiation is the implementation Infab’s new Scatter Armor Shields.
+Scatter radiation occurs due to the targeted beam striking objects, such as the patient’s body, and reflecting a more harmful secondary radiation in all directions.
+One method of reducing the medical staff’s exposure to this dangerous scatter radiation is implementing Infab’s Scatter Armor Shields.
 These shields are placed on the patient’s body and positioned to block scattered radiation in all Cath Lab procedures.

-Although lead has been standard in the industry for years, the weight of lead-based shielding is somewhat impractical and other alternatives have been explored.
-Each lead-free shielding technique on the market today is providing anywhere from 30-40% worse protection than lead.
-After years of intensive research, Infab Corporation is happy to announce that our KIARMOR bilayer is the perfect solution to this matter.
+Although lead has been standard in the industry for years, the weight of lead-based shielding is somewhat impractical, and other alternatives have been explored.
+Our KIARMOR bilayer is the perfect solution to this matter.
 KIARMOR is made from the elements bismuth and antimony, which are combined into a single bilayer sheet.
-This innovative technology not only provides you with a lighter weight alternative, but it is also more effective than equivalent lead-based shields.
+This innovative technology not only provides you with a lighter-weight alternative, but it is also more effective than equivalent lead-based shields.

-Infab’s KIARMOR is lead-free and its shielding properties are such that it meets the requirements of the three international standards (ASTM F309414, IEC 613312014:3, and DIN 68571) covering radiation protection.
-Each Scatter Shield has KIARMOR at its core, making these shields the most effective option in reducing the amount of one’s exposure to scatter radiation in the Cath Lab.
+Infab’s KIARMOR is lead-free, and its shielding properties are such that it meets the requirements of the three international standards (ASTM F2547-18, IEC 61331-1:2014, and DIN 68571-1) covering radiation protection.
+In addition, each Scatter Shield has KIARMOR at its core, making these shields the most effective option in reducing the amount of one’s exposure to scatter radiation in the Cath Lab.